Enumeration Algorithms for Conjunctive Queries with Projection: Path Queries

-Indeed, for the base case ($i=k$) it is trivial to see that we can enumerate $\pi_{x_{k+1}}(R_k(a, x_{k+1}))$ in constant time $O(1)$ using the stored hash map.
-For the inductive step, consider some $i$, and a value $a$ for $x_i$ in $R_i$.
-If the value $a$ is heavy, then we can enumerate all the $x_{k+1}$'s with constant delay by probing the hash map we computed during the preprocessing phase.
+We will present the enumeration algorithm using induction.
+In particular, for each $i=k, \dots, 1$ and for every value $a$ of $x_i$, the subquery $\pi_{x_{k+1}}(R_i(a, x_{i+1}) \Join \dots \Join R_k(x_k, x_{k+1}))$ can be enumerated (using the same order) with delay $O(\Delta^{k-i} )$.
+This implies that our target path query can be enumerated with delay $O(\Delta^{k-1})$ by simply iterating through all values of $x_1$ in $R_1$.
+Finally, we can obtain the desired result by choosing $\Delta = |D|^{\epsilon/(k-1)}$.
+Indeed, for the base case ($i=k$) it is trivial to see that we can enumerate $\pi_{x_{k+1}}(R_k(a, x_{k+1}))$ with constant delay $O(1)$ using the stored hash map.
+Consider some $i$ and a value $a$ for $x_i$ in $R_i$ for the inductive step.
+If the value $a$ is heavy, we can enumerate all the $x_{k+1}$'s with constant delay by probing the hash map we computed during the preprocessing phase.
 If the value is light, then there are at most $\Delta$ values of $x_{i+1}$.
 For each such value $b$, the inductive step provides an algorithm that enumerates all $x_{k+1}$ with delay $O(\Delta^{k-i-1})$.
 Observe that the order across all $b$'s will be the same.
 Thus, we can apply Lemma~\ref{lem:helper:three} to obtain that we can enumerate the union of the results with delay $O(\Delta \cdot \Delta^{k-i-1}) = O(\Delta^{k-i})$.
-Finally, For each output tuple $t$ generated, we return $f^{-1}(t)$ to the the user. \end{proof}
+Finally, For each output tuple $t$ generated, we return $f^{-1}(t)$ to the user. \end{proof}

-We should note here that for $\epsilon =1$, we can obtain a delay $O(|D|)$ using only linear preprocessing time $O(|D|)${ using the result of~\cite{bagan2007acyclic} since the query is acyclic}, while for $\epsilon \rightarrow 1$ the above theorem would give preprocessing time $O(|D|^{2-1/(k-1)})$.
+When $\epsilon =1$, we can obtain a delay $O(|D|)$ using only linear preprocessing time $O(|D|)${ using the result of~\cite{bagan2007acyclic} since the query is acyclic}, while when $\epsilon$ approaches to $1$, the above theorem would give preprocessing time $O(|D|^{2-1/(k-1)})$.
 Hence, for $k \geq 3$, we observe a discontinuity in the time-delay tradeoff.
 A second observation following from Theorem~\ref{thm:path} is that as $k \rightarrow \infty$, the tradeoff collapses to only two extremal points: one where we get {constant} delay with $T_p = O(|D|^2)$, and the other where we get linear delay with $T_p = O(|D|)$.